magento/devdocs/guides/v1.0/frontend-dev-guide/responsive-web-design/rwd_js.md

 </pre>

-In <code>responsive.js</code>, you can see how the checkout progress is toggled from the mobile to the desktop version:
+For example, <code>responsive.js</code> changes the view of the checkout progress block on the checkout page:
 <ul>
- <li>For the desktop version, the checkout progress block on the checkout page is permanently displayed on the left-hand side.</li>
+ <li>For the desktop view, the checkout progress block is permanently displayed on the left-hand side.</li>
-<li>For the mobile version, it is moved by CSS to be displayed under the checkout steps, and it becomes a toggled block by means of JavaScript.
-By default, the checkout progress information is hidden in the <b>Your Checkout Progress</b> section and it becomes visible after you click it. </li>
+<li>For the mobile view, it is moved by CSS to be displayed under the checkout steps. <code>responsive.js</code> makes it a toggled block: by default, the checkout progress information is hidden in the <b>Your Checkout Progress</b> section and it is visible after you click it.</li>
 </ul>

 <h2 id="fedg_rwd_js_nav">menu.js</h2>

-In a mobile viewport, on the 768px breakpoint, <code>menu.js</code> changes the navigation menu look and behavior the following way:
+In a mobile view, on the 768px breakpoint, <code>menu.js</code> changes the navigation menu look and behavior the following way:
 <ul>
 <li>Category menu items are not displayed, but are accessible after clicking the menu icon.</li>
 <li>The behavior of a category link depends on whether the category has sub-categories: